mambarek/javaee-project/README.md

 ###) Tab validierung
 Es werden ein Tab nach dem anderen validiert.
 Wenn der erste keine Fehler aufweist dann wird per javascript der submit für den nexten Tab gedrückt unsw.

+###) IMPORTANT [Rest / Weld / CDI]
+As for using Interface for REST Service it is a good idea IMHO.
+But one thing do not annotate Interface itself leave it for implementation.
+This way you may have more flexibility.
+The biggest Problem may occurs is that Weld can't instantiate
+CDI beans required in the Rest-class